ICT training by AFOS and PartnerAfrika

 Establishing long-term collaborations to strengthen employability skills

-The partnership project is supported by the German Federal Ministry for Economic Cooperation and Development (BMZ) within the framework of the Special Initiative "Decent Work for a Just Transition" via sequa gGmbH.
+The partnership project was supported by the German Federal Ministry for Economic Cooperation and Development (BMZ) within the framework of the Special Initiative "Decent Work for a Just Transition" via sequa gGmbH.

 Project details